brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 Magic items can really complete a build, and Tanks are no exception.
 But before that, two quick words on magic items for Tanks.

 First is that defensive items are many in Dungeons &amp; Dragons, so those will be glossed over.
-Really, if any items boosts your defense, it can be a great magic item, and they're not worth mentioning individually.
-Enahnced armor and shields are top picks.
+Really, if any item boosts your defense, it can be a great magic item, and they're not worth mentioning individually.
+Enhanced armor and shields are top picks.

 Second is that, while defense-boosting magic items are many, you actually don't want to become this impervious super-tank.
 Why?
 Because if the enemy can't hurt you, there's a good chance they're going to focus their efforts elsewhere.
 Also, if your DM knows they can't hurt you, they'll find ways around that.
 Defense is good, but too much defense can suck some of the fun out of the game.